Gorilla-Lab-SCUT/Fantasia3D/README.md

 ```

 # Tips
+- **(Both) Train longer.** Training longer may help with the finer details.
+You can train longer by setting the parameter "iter"

+- **(Both) Larger batch size.** Larger batch size can help with the faster convergence.
+Correspoing parameter is "batch"

+- **(Both) Try different seeds.** Different seeds can bring diverse results.

+- **(Both) Scale the object.** Increase the proportion of initialized objects in the FOV = 45 screen can reinforce the quality for both the geometry and appearance modeling.
+For geometry modeling, it can attain more local geometric details.
+For appearance modeling, this method can reduce the probability of saturated or strange colors appearing, as it reduces the proportion of background colors in the image.
+We found that if the proportion of background color is too high, it can easily lead to saturation and strange colors.

 - **(geometry modeling) Provide a proportional prior of the target shape.**
 You can scale the default sphere with a radius of 1 to an ellipsoid.
 For instance, make the radius of the ellipsoid on the z-axis larger if you want to generate "A car made out of cheese".